-FRONTERA shall have no liability associated with any third party losses incurred as a result of activities performed by EPMI whether or not such transactions are in accordance with the Marketing Strategy, the Fuel Management Plan, and the Trading and Risk Policy.
-In the event EPMI incurs a loss as a result of any Transaction, , EPMI shall incur such loss on its own behalf, and FRONTERA shall have no obligation to reimburse EPMI for such loss.
-It is expressly understood and agreed that the Trading and Risk Policy established under this Agreement is for the purposes of minimizing the potential exposure of FRONTERA to loses that affect EPMI’s ability to meet its financial obligations under this Agreement.

-(c) For all purposes under this Agreement, Net Revenues shall equal the Market Price agreed to under all Transactions (including Transactions entered into directly by FRONTERA with any counter-party), less all Costs associated with such Transactions, less all Fuel Costs, and less Variable O&M Costs, but excluding all Transactions in effect on the Effective Date of this Agreement.
+[(b) is not consistent with our discussions and (c) is covered elsewhere]

 6. MARKETING

-(a) FRONTERA AND EPMI shall jointly agree on the Marketing Strategy for the marketing of Energy, Available Energy, Capacity and Ancillary Services.
+(a) FRONTERA AND EPMI shall jointly agree on the Marketing Strategy for the marketing of Available Energy, Capacity and Ancillary Services.
 On the Effective Date, the Marketing Strategy set forth at Exhibit A and incorporated into this Agreement in its entirety, shall apply.
 Thereafter, the Risk Management Committee shall meet in accordance with Section 11 of this Agreement and determine the Marketing Strategy, and shall from time to time during the Term of this Agreement, change modify or amend the Marketing Strategy.
-EPMI shall provide such guidance, judgment and expertise, consistent with its skill and experience and the skill and experience employed by EPMI for its own transactions relating to the sale of Energy consistent with the Marketing Strategy.
-EPMI shall use all commercially reasonable efforts and Prudent Marketing Practices and shall employ the same skill, expertise and judgment to the sale of Energy, Available Energy, Capacity and Ancillary Services available from the Facility as EPMI would employ on its own behalf to maximize the Market Price, subject to the Trading and Risk Policy and the other provisions of this Agreement.
-EPMI shall designate in writing the person responsible for EPMI's activities and obligations at the time of execution of this Agreement and shall promptly notify FRONTERA of any change with respect to such person in order to allow FRONTERA to evaluate the impact of the change on the performance of EPMI’s obligations under this Agreement.
-In the event such change is not reasonably acceptable to FRONTERA, FRONTERA shall have the option to terminate this Agreement.
+EPMI shall use all commercially reasonable efforts and Prudent Marketing Practices and shall employ the same skill, expertise and judgment to the sale of Available Energy, Capacity and Ancillary Services available from the Facility as EPMI would employ on its own behalf, subject to the Trading and Risk Policy and the other provisions of this Agreement.
+EPMI shall designate in writing the person responsible for EPMI's activities and obligations on the Effective Date and shall promptly notify FRONTERA of any change with respect to such person in order to allow FRONTERA to evaluate the impact of the change on the performance of EPMI’s obligations under this Agreement.
+In the event such change is not reasonably acceptable to FRONTERA, FRONTERA shall provide written notice thereof to EPMI (which contains in reasonable particularity, the reason for FRONTERA dissatisfaction) and EPMI shall be afforded a reasonable period of time in which to suggest someone else ..
+Notwithstanding anything in this Agreement to the contrary, the Parties agree and acknowledge that (i) EPMI is not (and will not) provide to FRONTERA advice concerning trading commodity interests, and (ii) EPMI is not acting as a commodity trading advisor (as defined in the Commodity Exchange Act).